Sustainability. Behind the Blue Sticker

 Half of all packing stations use water smart technologies reducing water consumption by at least 80% per station.
 We are rolling this to the remaining stations as part of our rejuvenation programs.

-Our Farm Rejuvenation and Reengineering programme focuses on improving efficiency, increasing yield and substantially reducing our environmental impact, while ensuring the optimum Chiquita banana quality.
+Our Farm Rejuvenation and Reengineering program is part of our commitment to sustainable farming and biodiversity, focusing on improving efficiency, increasing yield and substantially reducing our environmental impact, while ensuring the optimum Chiquita banana quality.

 No banana wasted